Are Gambling and Excessive Drinking Grounds for Divorce?

 Although excessive drinking or gambling, in its own right, is not one of the five ‘facts’ which can be used to prove the irretrievable breakdown of your marriage, it can constitute the second fact on this list, namely ‘unreasonable behaviour’.

 In a contested divorce, it may be necessary to prove that excessive drinking or gambling amounted to unreasonable behaviour.

 This will dispense with the abovementioned five facts, replacing them with a ‘statement of irretrievable breakdown’ which can be filed by either party.
-Also, it will also remove the ability to contest divorce.
+Also, it will also remove the ability to contest a divorce.

 How should gambling and excessive drinking be worded in a divorce petition?

 When applying for divorce using the fact of unreasonable behaviour, it will generally be necessary to write a few examples of the type of behaviour which was considered unreasonable.
-If drinking and/or gambling are cited as the examples, the type of wording used could be:
+If drinking and/or gambling are cited as examples, the type of wording used could be: